LacunaSoftware/docs/docs.en-us/articles/amplia/on-premises/key-stores/native.md

 ﻿# Amplia - Native Key Stores

+> [!IMPORTANT]
+> **Native Key Stores are deprecated**.
+Please use the [Database Key Store](database.md) instead, which offer the same capabilities, are more widely compatible
+> and can be used on high-availability scenarios.

 > [!NOTE]
 > Native Key Stores are compatible with Windows Server and Linux installations only.
 On Azure App Services, use an [Azure Key Vault key store](azure.md) instead.